Rouzihiro/MacAirM1/README.md

 ### Use fd with fzf
-fzf by default uses the find command to look for files and directories.
+`fzf` by default uses the find command to look for files and directories.

-Let’s replace that with fd for better functionality, like ignoring files ignored by git (with .gitignore).
+Let’s replace that with `fd` for better functionality, like ignoring files ignored by git (with .gitignore).

-Install fd:
+Install `fd`:

 ```bash
 brew install fd